 Businesses are increasingly leveraging live video streaming for their marketing operations.
-The global enterprise video market is expected to reach $40.84 billion by 2022.
-Now, do the math–this represents an annual growth rate of more than 20 percent.
-In light of this ongoing trend, this article compares enterprise video streaming solutions for OTT operations and marketing strategy.
+In fact, the global enterprise video market is expected to reach $40.84 billion by 2022.
+Now, let’s do the math.
+This represents an annual growth rate of more than 20 percent.
+In this post, we’ll compare enterprise video streaming solutions for OTT operations and marketing strategy.

-Now, let’s take a quick look at the enterprise video streaming solutions features under review.
-Then, we’ll dive right into the first feature analysis below.
+First, let’s take a quick look at the enterprise video streaming solutions features under review.
+Then, we’ll jump right to our features comparison for each OVP on our list.
+These streaming platforms include: Brightcove, DaCast, IBM Cloud Video, Kaltura, Ooyala, and Vimeo Live.

 Enterprise Video Streaming Solutions: Essential Features

-In this article, we’ll consider a collection of features essential for any professional enterprise video streaming solutions.
+In this article, we’ll review a collection of key features for professional enterprise video streaming solutions.
 These features include:

 - White-label solutions